Martha Washington: Public image

 As the wife of both the head of government and the head of state, Washington was immediately faced with the pressure of representing the United States.
 She had to present the United States as a dignified nation to establish credibility among the countries of Europe, but she also had to respect the spirit of democracy by refusing to present herself as a queen.
 She was also aware that the precedent she set would be inherited by future presidential wives.
 Washington balanced these responsibilities by playing the role of a social hostess at presidential events, a role that would become the primary function of the first lady.
 In turn, this made the position of first lady an important point of contact between the president and the people.

 Washington presented an image of herself as an amiable wife, but privately she complained about the restrictions placed on her life.
 She found the pageantry of the presidency to be boring and artificial.
-At the same time, she had little opportunity to go out, as any action she took would have political implications and the Washingtons had declined to participate in private events.
-Washington was not exempt to the political attacks often levied at her husband's administration by opposition-owned newspapers.
+Washington was not exempt from the political attacks often levied at her husband's administration by opposition-owned newspapers.
 While her social role was celebrated by her husband's supporters, the anti-Federalists criticized her as emulating royalty and encouraging aristocracy.
 At the same time, other critics accused her social activities of being too informal.
 To her displeasure, she found that she was constantly the subject of public attention, and she was forced to pay increased attention to her hair and clothes each day.
 Despite this, she still opted to dress simply in homespun clothes, feeling that it was more appropriate in a republic.